malcolmregan/Gate_Circuit_to_Annealer_Embedding/README.md

 -----------------------------------------------------------------------------

-## Running Qiskit scripts with the converter:
+## Running Qiskit scripts with the converter

 1) To run examples, add base directory of repository to ```PYTHONPATH```, i.e. go to repository directory and type